Lila Oliver Asher: Men I Have Met In Bed

 In addition to Asher's artwork, she wrote a book about the experiences she had while volunteering for the USO and making portraits for soldiers.
 Her book, Men I Have Met In Bed, (Heritage Books) consists of the stories of servicemen she encountered in hospitals she would travel to and spend a week at.
 One of Asher's sketches from her time sketching servicemen has been featured in the magazine On Patrol in 2012.
 This specific issue is on women in the military with the cover highlighting a sketch from Asher of a servicewoman in a wheelchair.
 Asher even describes her book as "a patchwork of stories about the many soldiers and sailors who came back from World War II less than whole".

-In addition, the Online Archive of California (OAC) has a collection that “contains personal correspondence to and from Asher Oliver Asher, as well as sketches done by Asher, military realia, and a series of thank you letters to Asher."
+In addition, the Online Archive of California (OAC) has a collection that “contains personal correspondence to and from Lila Oliver Asher, as well as sketches done by Asher, military realia, and a series of thank you letters to Asher."